 - Demoted to Extra: Reduced to a non-playable supporting character in Class Act.

 - Hello, [Insert Name Here]: The main character is nameable; the default name is 'Jordan Lee'.

 - The Leader: In Book 2 Chapter 10, a premium scene allows Jordan to find Isa's profile about them, which reveals that she fears Jordan because of their influence as the natural leader in the school and is looking for the first opportunity to expel them.

 - Mascot: A premium choice allows Jordan to put on a tiger mascot costume for the pep rally.

 - Missing Mom: Jordan's mother is never seen.

-- New Transfer Student: At the start of Book 1, Jordan arrives at school in his 2nd year and doesn't know anyone.
+- New Transfer Student: At the start of Book 1, Jordan arrives at school for their sophomore year knowing nobody else at school.

 - Official Couple: In Book 2 Chapter 15, they can make things official with their love interest if the player chooses.

 - The One Guy: Male!Jordan is the only male member of the cheerleading squad if he and Emma join it.
 It's not until Book 3 that Kieran also joins the Cheer squad, subverting the trope.